Bit.Trip Beat: Pre-release

-Ars Technica's Ben Kuchera noted it for being a quality title on the WiiWare service, which he states has been lacking in quality titles.
+Ars Technicas Ben Kuchera noted it for being a quality title on the WiiWare service, which he states has been lacking in quality titles.
 He praised the trailer as exciting, while anticipating that it will be a "joy to play."
-Kotaku's Mike Fahey commented that it looked like a "blast to play."
-IGN's Steve Butts commented that while its combination of Pong-like gameplay and rhythmic gameplay could result in people referring to it as "Pong Pong Revolution", it was hard not to be "captivated, tested and utterly exhausted" by it.
+Kotakus Mike Fahey commented that it looked like a "blast to play."
+IGNs Steve Butts commented that while its combination of Pong-like gameplay and rhythmic gameplay could result in people referring to it as "Pong Pong Revolution", it was hard not to be "captivated, tested and utterly exhausted" by it.

 WiiWare release

 Pong was commonly cited by both the developers and critics as an inspiration for Bit.Trip Beat.

 Since its release for WiiWare, Bit.Trip Beat has received generally positive reception, holding aggregate scores of 80/100 and 80.15% on Metacritic and GameRankings, respectively.
-GameSpot's Lark Anderson praised it for its addictiveness, music, and visuals; however, he criticized the number of levels, lack of online leaderboards, and for a confusing premise.
-Destructoid's Jonathan Holmes called it one of his favourite games of 2009.
-IGN's Mark Bozon described the gameplay as basic, but fun.
+GameSpots Lark Anderson praised it for its addictiveness, music, and visuals; however, he criticized the number of levels, lack of online leaderboards, and for a confusing premise.
+Destructoids Jonathan Holmes called it one of his favourite games of 2009.
+IGNs Mark Bozon described the gameplay as basic, but fun.
 He also praised the aesthetic quality of the game, describing the music as "extremely well-composed and complex" and the graphics for successfully achieving an old school style with its visuals.
 He also named it one of the 15 best WiiWare games.
 Wireds Gus Mastrapa named it his fifth favourite Wii game of 2009, calling it "one of the biggest surprises of the year", calling it "hard as hell".
 It was well received by Official Nintendo Magazines Simon Bramble, who described it as a "fresh take on Pong" and praising its value and aesthetics.
 However, he noted its few levels left them wanting, even though they were large and unique.

 Edge called it "short and difficult", though praising the developers for its use of "rhythm and conditioning to such powerful effect."
 They also noted that the game could have improved if the three levels were broken up into several more smaller segments.
 In MTV Multiplayer's review of one of its sequels Bit.Trip Flux, editor Jason Cipriano noted that while good, it was too difficult.
-Eurogamer's Simon Parkin described it as a "brisk, radiant creation" as well as a "nostalgic celebration".
+Eurogamers Simon Parkin described it as a "brisk, radiant creation" as well as a "nostalgic celebration".
 However, he did feel that Gaijin was "struggling" to come up with ways to increase the difficulty by the third phase, citing a unique type of beat that obscured the screen to an extent with their "flair".
 NGamer's Nick Ellis called it a "superb reinvention of Pong" and "unashamedly retro".
 While also praising the music and addictiveness, they criticized its high level of difficulty and eye strain that it may cause.